RoryMurchison/battleship-pp3/README.md

     - The terminal got stuck in an infinite loop printing the grid due to the print grid function being the only code in a True while statement which was resolved by commenting out the statement during development.
     - Fired missiles didn't update the grid as == was used as opposed to = in the code that updated the grid.
-    -The code wasn't generating random ship placement everytime it was run and so the random was linked to time to help this.
+    - The code wasn't generating random ship placement everytime it was run and so the random was linked to time to help this.

 ### Unsolved Bugs